Game over for Super Mario? Balotelli's dream Brescia return has turned into a nightmare | Goal.com

 Now, it seems ,he may not even play for Brescia again, after it emerged that he failed to show up for training on Tuesday, which only validated recent reports that his relationship with the club has completely broken down.

-Balotelli has always retained the ability to surprise people, so it's not beyond the realms of possibility that he might enjoy a successful swansong somewhere far from the spotlight of playing in his native Italy.
+Balotelli has always retained the ability to surprise people, so it is not beyond the realms of possibility that he might enjoy a successful swansong somewhere far from the spotlight of playing in his native Italy.

 However, his hopes of belatedly realising his enormous potential appear to be over.